loleg/opendata-student-award/README.md

 - The author agrees to the submission and publication of the work and the media (photos and videos).

 ![](text/odsa-2018-rating.jpg)

+For the full acceptance criteria [see blog post](https://opendata.ch/2018/02/open-data-student-award/), copies of which (French/German) are included in the `text` folder.

 ## Trophy